Overview

 Cost of elbow disorder treatments

 Veterinary specialty care is a double-edged sword these days (no pun intended).
 All major orthopedic procedures are more sophisticated, successful, and less invasive today than they were in the past.
 These advances come at a cost for the surgeon and client.
-The costs for unilateral elbow arthroscopy at CCO is approximately $3,080.
+The average cost of an elbow arthroscopy at Colorado Canine Orthopedics can vary from patient to patient due to factors that may be hard to determine until a physical examination has been completed.
+Please contact our office to discuss a pre-consultation estimate for your pet.
+A refined, doctor specified estimate will be presented at the end of your pet's initial consultation.

 Fees for elbow arthroscopy includes anesthesia and monitoring, nerve blocks when needed, and routine go home medication.
 Radiographs and CT scans are charged for separately and should be discussed at the time of the initial consultation.
 Osteotomies, when required, are charged for separately and should be discussed on a case by case basis.